lucidrains/phenaki-pytorch/README.md

 - [x] wire up accelerate for multi-gpu training for both c-vivit and maskgit
 - [x] add depthwise-convs to cvivit for position generating
 - [x] some basic video manipulation code, allow for sampled tensor to be saved as gif
+- [x] basic critic training code

+- [ ] get some basic critic sampling code, show comparison of with and without critic
 - [ ] add position generating dsconv to maskgit too
 - [ ] add all top of the line research for stabilizing transformers training
 - [ ] bring in concatenative token shift (temporal dimension)